Araviera/north-america-conquest/README.md

 # Welcome to North America Conquest! 🌎

+This is stanford's code in place graduation project

 In **North America Conquest**, you embark on a journey to dominate the continent.
 Choose your player (**USA**, **Canada**, or **Mexico**).

 ## Gameplay